AmberC0209/PaddleX/docs/practical_tutorials/document_scene_information_extraction(layout_detection)_tutorial.en.md

 ### 2.2 Online Experience

-You can experience the effectiveness of the Document Scene Information Extraction v3 pipeline on the **AIStudio Community**.
+You can experience the effectiveness of the Document Scene Information Extraction v3 pipeline on the <b>AIStudio Community</b>.
 Click the link to download the [Test Paper Document File](https://paddle-model-ecology.bj.bcebos.com/paddlex/PaddleX3.0/doc_images/practical_tutorial/PP-ChatOCRv3_doc_layout/test.jpg), and then upload it to the [official Document Scene Information Extraction v3 application](https://aistudio.baidu.com/community/app/182491/webUI?source=appCenter) to experience the extraction results.
 The process is as follows:

 <img src="https://paddle-model-ecology.bj.bcebos.com/paddlex/PaddleX3.0/doc_images/practical_tutorial/PP-ChatOCRv3_doc_layout/06.png">